-Melissa Kelly grew up on Long Island, spending countless hours in her Italian grandmother’s kitchen.
-After studying business at State University of New York and University of Maine, Kelly’s kitchen inclinations and curiosity led her to the Culinary Institute of America, where she graduated with honors.
+Melissa Kelly grew up on Long Island and spent countless hours in her Italian grandmother’s kitchen.
+After studying business at the State University of New York and University of Maine, Kelly’s kitchen inclinations and curiosity led her to the Culinary Institute of America, where she graduated with honors.
 Kelly continued her training at The Greenbrier in White Sulphur Springs, West Virginia.

 But it was when Kelly made the move out West to work at Chez Panisse that she truly came into her own.
 Working with Alice Waters, she realized that simplicity, seasonality, and freshness were what mattered to her most.
 Kelly took this mentality and applied it to her career and travels from Denver to Barbados and the south of France.

 Back in New York, Kelly earned her first James Beard Award in 1999, running the kitchen at Old Chatham Sheepherding Company Inn in the Hudson Valley.
-In 2000, Kelly opened Primo on a 4½-acre farm in Rockland, Maine, and 13 years later, the accolades and the guests are still coming in droves.
-In 2013, Kelly was the first two-time recipient of James Beard’s “Best Chef, Northeast.”
+In 2000, Kelly opened Primo on a 4½-acre farm in Rockland, Maine.
+More than decade later, the accolades and the guests are still coming in droves.
+In 2013, Kelly was the first two-time recipient of James Beard’s “Best Chef, Northeast” award.